nahu02/EventSnap2/plan.md

   - [ ] Memory usage monitored and optimized
   - [ ] Frame rate consistently smooth during animations

-### Step 19: Final Polishing and Documentation
+### Step 18: Final Polishing and Documentation
 - [ ] **Tasks:**
-  - [ ] Add app icons and splash screen
+  - [x] Add app icons and splash screen
-  - [ ] Create README and developer documentation
+  - [x] Create README and developer documentation
   - [ ] Implement final UI tweaks based on testing feedback
   - [ ] Prepare for potential release
 - [ ] **Considerations:**
   - [ ] Ensure all code is well-documented
   - [ ] Create user guide for initial users
 - [ ] **Definition of Done:**
-  - [ ] Complete app icons and branding elements
+  - [x] Complete app icons and branding elements
-  - [ ] Comprehensive README with setup instructions
+  - [x] Comprehensive README with setup instructions
   - [ ] Code documented with comments and doc strings
   - [ ] UI consistent and polished across all screens
   - [ ] All known issues addressed or documented